 Nerissa and Graziano are a shadow of Portia and Bassanio's relationship, in an almost literal sense.
 No sooner does Bassanio announce his intention to go find a sugar mama than Graziano says he will follow suit.
 Graziano announces that he can marry Nerissa, since Nerissa said she'd follow the suit of her lady Portia.
 Graziano and Nerissa are thus married because Bassanio and Portia are married.
 Graziano's engagement to Nerissa is abrupt, to say the least, and we wonder whether the couple's love is even genuine.
 (We wonder the same about Portia and Bassanio's love.)

 The ring affair is further evidence of this shadowing: Nerissa tells us she gave a ring to Graziano, just as Portia gave one to Bassanio, and both guys give their rings away.
-See "Symbols" for more on this.
+See "Symbolism, Imagery, Allegory" for more on this.